zimolzak/birthday-party/list.md

     without the knob.
 Key and knob without the base is okay.
 Without wires is probably okay.)

+- New belt.
+Brown or black leather, for work. simple design without a lot of stitching or decoration. strap Hass to be 36 inches to fit correctly with enough leeway.

+- Belt, casual.
+Has to be lightweight (can have a metal buckle, but not if it's a large metal buckle).
+Any material for the strap is OK.
+Mostly for wearing with shorts.
+Lots more colors and designs are acceptable.

 ## Already on Amazon list

 All items on the Amazon list are "approved by me" and look like they